Analysis of a time-delayed HIV/AIDS epidemic model with education campaigns: Introduction

 \subsection{Model formulation}

 In this paper we consider a population of total size $N(t)$ at time $t$, with a constant recruitment rate of $B$.
 The population size $N(t)$ is divided into five compartments $S_0(t)$, $S_1(t)$, $S_2(t)$, $I(t)$, and $R(t)$.
-The $S_0$-class, also called the general susceptible class, denotes the sub-group of the population which are not yet infected but are susceptible to contract the disease upon interaction with infected people, and they do not have any immunity with respect to the virus.
+The $S_0$-class, also called the general susceptible class, denotes the sub-group of the population which are not yet infected but are susceptible to contract the disease upon interaction with infected people.
 Furthermore, the $S_0$-class individuals have direct access to information and education campaigns about the disease, which includes practicing abstinence and faithfulness and the use of condom.
 We denote by $Z(t)$ the amount of the educational information from the information and education campaigns (IEC).
 Thanks to the access to education campaigns, part of the $S_0$ population will change their behavior and join other compartments according to the type of information they receive and choose to practice.
 The group $S_1(t)$ denotes those individuals who change their behavior and practice abstinence and faithfulness as a result of the information and education campaigns.
 Similarly, $S_2(t)$ represents the group that changes their behavior and started practicing safe sex with the use of condoms.
 There are some individuals who are not only exposed to the information and education campaigns, but also used the provided information to the fullest that they will never get infected by HIV throughout their life.
+It is also known that a small proportion of humans show apparently complete inborn resistance to HIV \cite{Susan,Sarah}.
+The main mechanism is a mutation of the gene encoding CCR5, which acts as a co-receptor for HIV.
 These individuals are grouped under the removed compartment $R(t)$.
-It is important to note that this change in behavior for the $R(t)$ class is independent of what the susceptible people in groups $S_1$ and $S_2$ practice.
-For example, it could be having fewer sexual partners, and never sharing needles, etc. We assume that the interaction between $S_0$ and $Z$ will have rates of $\gamma_0$ to go to the $R$ group, $\gamma_1$ to go to the $S_1$ group, and $\gamma_2$ to go to the $S_2$ class.
+Note that we assume that it is through natural death and infection that people can leave the $S_i$, $i=1,2$, groups.
+We also assume that it is only through natural death that people can leave the $R$-group.
+We assume that the interaction between $S_0$ and $Z$ will have rates of $\gamma_0$ to go to the $R$ group, $\gamma_1$ to go to the $S_1$ group, and $\gamma_2$ to go to the $S_2$ class.